lxg/l10n/README.md

 # l10n – a versatile and super-lightweight localisation library

 With this library, you can build multilingual frontend application with very little overhead.
-It weights only ~1.5kb minified and compressed and has a lot of nice features.
+It weights only ~370 bytes (yes, bytes!) minified and compressed and has a lot of nice features.

 The killer feature of this library however, is the [extraction tool](https://github.com/lxg/l10n-tools) which will scan your source code for translatable messages merge them into your dictionary.
 Of course, it will retain existing translations, so you will never again have to manually extract and merge your translations!

 Under the hood, the library uses the [Gettext .po files](https://en.wikipedia.org/wiki/Gettext) as an intermediate format which you or your translators can edit.
 From those human-readable .po files, the actual size-optimised dictionaries are generated.

-- Super small footprint: only 660 bytes (yes, bytes!) minified, ~370 bytes compressed on the wire
+- Super small footprint: only 660 bytes (yes, bytes!) minified, ~370 bytes compressed on the wire (only l10n.mjs, without date.mjs).
-- Support for on-the-fly locale switching
+- Support for on-the-fly locale switching.
 - Great pluralisation support, in almost all languages worldwide.
 - Support for message contexts (e.g. “amount” has different meanings, which translate to different words in other languages)
 - By using the original message as catalog ID, you always have an English fallback, where a translation doesn’t exist.